dotnet/csharplang/proposals/csharp-11.0/raw-string-literal.md

 1. It starts with at least one dollar sign (but no upper bound) and then three quotes (also with no upper bound).
 2. It then continues with content on the same line as the starting quotes.
 This content on the same line can be blank, or non-blank. 'blank' is synonymous with 'entirely whitespace'.
 3. If the content on that same line is non-blank no further content can follow.
 In other words the literal is required to end with the same number of quotes on that same line.
-4. If the contents on the same line is blank, then the literal can continue with a `new_line` and number of subsequent content lines and `new_line`s.
+4. If the contents on the same line is blank, then the literal can continue with a `new_line` and some number of subsequent content lines and `new_line`s.
     - A content line is any text except a `new_line`.
     - A content line can contain multiple `raw_interpolation` occurrences at any position.
 The `raw_interpolation` must start with an equal number of open braces (`{`) as the number of dollar signs at the start of the literal.
+    - If 'indentation whitespace' is not-empty, a `raw_interpolation` cannot immediately follow a `new_line`.
     - The `raw_interpolation` will following the normal rules specified at [§11.7.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#1173-interpolated-string-expressions).
 Any `raw_interpolation` must end with the same number of close braces (`}`) as dollar signs and open braces.
     - Any `interpolation` can itself contain new-lines within in the same manner as an `interpolation` in a normal `verbatim_string_literal` (`@""`).
     - It then ends with a `new_line` some number (possibly zero) of `whitespace` and the same number of quotes that the literal started with.